taessina/gatsby-source-firestore/README.md

 Gatsby source plugin for building websites using the Firestore as a data source.

 # Usage
-1. Get a private key for your Firebase project.
+1. First you need to donwload a Private Key from firebase for privileged environments, find out how to get it here: https://firebase.google.com/docs/admin/setup (or click the settings gear > Service accounts tab > Generate New Private Key button at the bottom)
-2. Put that private key somewhere in your Gatsby project.
+2. Put that private key (json file) somewhere in your Gatsby project.
 3. `$ yarn add gatsby-source-firestore`
 4. Configure `gatsby-config.js`